mathworks-ref-arch/matlab-dockerfile/alternates/non-interactive/MATLAB-BATCH.md

 ### Linux

-From a Linux terminal, use `wget` to download the latest version of `matlab-batch`.
+From a Linux&reg; terminal, use `wget` to download the latest version of `matlab-batch`.

     wget https://ssd.mathworks.com/supportfiles/ci/matlab-batch/v1/glnxa64/matlab-batch